-- The enlargement function remains active until it is exited. - This function is unavailable while recording.
+- The enlargement function remains active until it is exited. - The most recently magnification function will still be active the next time the feature is accessed. - This function is unavailable while recording.

 The AF assist light is not active in video mode.